JO-YE/alx-low_level_programming/0x00-hello_world/README.md

            The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .o instead of .c.
             Example: if the C file is main.c, the output file should be main.o

+2-Assembler-Write a script that generates the assembly code of a C code and save it in an output file.
+            The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c.
+            Example: if the C file is main.c, the output file should be main.s

+3-Name-Write a script that compiles a C file and creates an executable named cisfun.
+                 The C file name will be saved in the variable $CFILE

+4-Hello, puts-Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+                 Use the function puts
+                 You are not allowed to use printf Your program should end with the value 0

+5-Hello, printf-Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+                Use the function printf
+                You are not allowed to use the function puts Your program should return 0
+                Your program should compile without warning when using the -Wall gcc option